 Where We Have Been - Europe - Spain

-While we spent time exploring Barcelona including Las Ramblas where we had a less than inspiring dinner the main reason we chose to visit was that Carolyn wanted to experience first-hand the architecture of Antoni Gaudí.
+While we spent time exploring the city—including a wander down Las Ramblas, where we enjoyed a decidedly underwhelming dinner—the real reason for choosing Barcelona was that Carolyn wanted to experience the architecture of Antoni Gaudí first-hand.

 Casa Batlló